 Kansas State University has been continuously accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools since 1916.
-The university participates through the Program to Evaluate and Advance Quality (PEAQ) process, and last underwent a comprehensive self-study and site visit during the 2011-2012 academic year.
+The university participates through the Open Pathway reaffirmation of accreditation process (formerly the Program to Evaluate and Advance Quality (PEAQ) process), and last underwent a comprehensive self-study and site visit during the 2011-2012 academic year.
 Please see our statement of affiliation page on the HLC web site for more information.

 The Higher Learning Commission (HLC)

 A Commission of the North Central Association (NCA) of Colleges and Schools

 - Commission Statement on Assessment of Student Learning

 - Transition from PEAQ to the "Open Pathway" for reaffirmation of accreditation